chen-shujun23/Algotrading-Backtesting-Backend/README.md

-# Frontend Development for Handicaps Welfare Assocation
+# Backend Development for AlgoBeez

+This is the backend development for AlgoBeez, an algorithmic trading backtesting application.

 ## Installation